 the remastered Merry

 Christmas, the 2015 digital-only Expanded Edition folds in mono and stereo versions with even more rarities.

-However, all these were rendered irrelevant by The Ultimate Merry Christmas (2017), a two-disc set from Real Gome Music that includes just about everything from all the above plus more - for a total of 50 tracks.
-While Merry Christmas may not be Motown's finest Christmas album, The Ultimate Merry Christmas is its best-ever representation, and it would - in a perfect world - serve as a model for further Motown reissues. [top of page]
+However, all these were rendered irrelevant by The Ultimate Merry Christmas (2017), a two-disc set from Real Gone Music that includes just about everything from all the above plus more - for a total of 50 tracks.
+While Merry Christmas may not be Motown's finest Christmas album, The Ultimate Merry Christmas is its best-ever representation, and - in a perfect world - would serve as a model for further Motown reissues. [top of page]

 Bright Star (1965)